LEADING OFF: Bosox try to recover from Toronto's run rampage - WHIZ News

 Duran walked slowly toward the ball while left fielder Alex Verdugo raced over, slid to scoop it up and fired it toward the infield.
 The relay home wasn’t close to nabbing Tapia, who picked up speed when he realized Duran had lost the ball.

-The 25-year-old Duran, in his second major league season, came into the game in a 2-for-30 slump.
+The 25-year-old Duran, in his second major league season, is in a 3-for-35 slump, including a strikeout to end Friday’s game.

 YOU AGAIN?